sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 **<font size = 3> Select bands </font>**

-> *Tip:* for this example, we use a public asset created with the **Optical mosaic** tool from SEPAL. <font color = red> It's a Sentinel-2 mosaic of Eastern Province in Zambia during the dry season from 2012 to 2020.
-Use the following asset name if you want to reproduce our workflow: </font>
+> *Tip:* for this example, we use a public asset created with the **Optical mosaic** tool from SEPAL. <font color = red> It's a Sentinel-2 mosaic of Eastern Province in Zambia during the dry season from 2012 to 2020: </font>
 >
 > ```code
 > projects/sepal-cookbook/assets/classification/zmb-eastern_2012_2021